National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 strategically-driven, coordinated network of voluntary RWE partnerships.

-Together, institutional data partners, methods partners.
-Patient
+Together, institutional data partners, methods partners, and patient

 communities will coordinate efforts to generate higher quality data at